GNU/Linux-libre from Source Code

 Going further

 After having configured an internet connection and installed Xorg, you will probably want to install a window manager, a graphical web browser and other tools.
 I have created some recipes to install programs I need.
-You may also be interested by my Web Browsers page for a list of browsers usable on mips.
+You may also be interested by my Web Browsers page (and by my Web Browsers on MIPS page for a list of browsers usable on mips).